-Former All-Big Eight pitcher and Oklahoma State graduate Ryan Graves enters his 17th season as an assistant coach under Ritch Price and 13th as the team’s pitching coach.
-Graves is in charge of developing KU’s pitching corps and also works with the squad’s catchers.
+Ryan Graves finished his 20th season coaching at Kansas and 17th as the team’s pitching coach in 2022.
+Graves is in charge of developing KU’s pitching staff and also works with the team’s catchers.

 Prior to the 2011 season, Graves was promoted to Associate Head Coach, making him the only baseball coach in the Big 12 to hold that title at the time.
-Graves came to Kansas with Price in 2003 and served as the team’s volunteer assistant for three seasons before becoming a full-time assistant coach in 2006.
+Graves came to Kansas with Price, joining the baseball staff on August 26, 2002.
+He served as the team’s recruiting coordinator for his first three seasons on the job.

-His ability to develop pitchers into All-Big 12 contenders and future Major League Baseball (MLB) draft picks has enabled the Jayhawks to see success during his tenure as KU’s pitching guru.
-Under his tutelage, Graves has coached two Big 12 Newcomers of the Year in Ben Krauth (2015) and Jordan Piche’ (2013), and has seen 40 of his pitchers continue on to play professional baseball.
+A former All-Big Eight pitcher at Oklahoma State, Graves’ ability to develop pitchers into all-conference selections and future Major League Baseball draft picks has enabled the Jayhawks to see success during his tenure at KU.
+Under his guidance, Graves has coached two Big 12 Newcomers of the Year in Ben Krauth (2015) and Jordan Piche’ (2013), and has seen 30 of his KU pitchers be drafted to play professional baseball.

-In 2006, Graves coached a pitching staff which included National College Baseball Writers’ Association Stopper of the Year Don Czyz, as well as MLB Draft picks Kodiak Quick and Sean Land.
-Czyz became KU’s first All-American since 1996, leading the NCAA in saves with 19.
+In 2006, his first season in charge of the pitching staff, Kansas won the Big 12 Tournament Championship.
+Graves coached a group which included National College Baseball Writers’ Association Stopper of the Year Don Czyz, as well as MLB Draft picks Kodiak Quick and Sean Land.
+Czyz became KU’s first All-American since 1996, leading the NCAA with 19 saves.

-Graves and his wife Lisa reside in Lawrence.
-The couple has two sons, Kyle Matthew and Benjamin James.
+Graves earned a psychology degree from Oklahoma State in 1997.
+He and his wife Lisa reside in Lawrence with their two sons, Kyle Matthew and Benjamin James.

 |The Graves File|